unboxed/unboxed.co/source/blog/2020-01-28-welcome-to-the-team-michelle-isme.html.markdown

 I am interested in lots of different things… Socially, I like dancing, going to the theatre, and eating out.
 I tend to be inspired by visual things — art, design (particularly illustration and textile design) and fashion — so I like going to exhibitions, but equally enjoy just wandering around a new area, people watching and soaking up the atmosphere of a place.

-My favourite thing of all, though, is to travel — not a particularly cheap hobby but something worth saving for!
-I love an adventure… Trekking through jungles, crossing the ocean in rickety wooden boats and getting lost in semi dangerous places.
+My favourite thing of all, though, is to travel — not a particularly cheap hobby, but something worth saving for!
+I love an adventure… Trekking through jungles, crossing the ocean in rickety wooden boats and getting lost in semi-dangerous places.
 I find it fascinating to see how other people live: what they eat, how they dress, where they live, what they value, their customs and culture.

 ![Trekking through the jungle in Nicaragua!](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/ce2276d70a2c2913df6e6e288579fc39.png)